PBaciu/tabToMXL/README.md

 # tabToMXL

 # Introduction
-tabToMXL is a java application which will convert tablature made for percussion, guitar, and bass guitar from a “.txt” format to a ".xml" format, which will output as a downloadable file.
+tabToMXL is a java application which will convert tablature made for percussion, guitar, and bass guitar from a “.txt” format to a ".musicxml" format.

 The specific xml format being used is musicxml and there are various resources on the web that will allow conversion from the resultant musicxml file into sheet music.

 # Functionality
 Currently, our application supports input in the form of plain text (pasted into a text area), or the selection of a .txt file from the user's file system.
-The parser is a work in progress and no matter what input tab is submitted, one predetermined output will be generated.

 # Requirements
 tabToMXL uses Java 15.0.2